Trenes Argentinos Operaciones

 Operadora Ferroviaria Sociedad del Estado (SOFSE), trading as Trenes Argentinos Operaciones, is an Argentine state-owned company created in 2008 to operate passenger services in Argentina.
-It is a subsidiary of Trenes Argentinos.
+It operates as a division of Ferrocarriles Argentinos S.E.

-Since March 2015 SOFSE has run the Buenos Aires commuter rail services Mitre, San Martín, Roca and Belgrano Sur lines previously operated by private companies.
+Since March 2015, SOFSE has run the Buenos Aires commuter rail services Mitre, San Martín, Roca and Belgrano Sur lines previously operated by private companies.

 History

 Background

-After the Railway privatisation in Argentina at the beginning of the 1990s the railway assets that had not given in concession were taken over by Ferrocarriles Argentinos before being dissolved.
+After the railway privatisation in Argentina began in 1989, the railway assets that had not been given in concession were taken over by Ferrocarriles Argentinos before being dissolved.

 From 1996 to 2000 those assets were administered by "Ente Nacional de Administración de Bienes Ferroviarios" (ENABIEF) created through a National Decree promulgated by the Presidency of Argentina.
 On June 1, 2000, ENABIEF merged to Dirección Nacional de Bienes del Estado.

 From then on, the "Organismo Nacional de Administración de Bienes" (ONABE) began its activities as an organisation created to manage the assets not directly affected by State activities.

-Law 26.352 promulgated in 2008 re-organized the railway operations in Argentina creating two State organisations, the "Administración de Infraestructuras Ferroviarias" (ADIF) and the "Operadora Ferroviaria" (SOFSE).
-Decree N° 752/08 regulated the activities by the recently established company since then.
+Law 26.352 promulgated in 2008 re-organized the railway operations in Argentina, creating two State organisations, the "Administración de Infraestructuras Ferroviarias" (ADIF) and the "Operadora Ferroviaria" (SOFSE).
+Decree N° 752/08, sanctioned in May 2008, has regulated the activities of the then recently established company from that point onwards.